NethServer/docs/administrator-manual/en/firewall.rst

 Port forwards are grouped by destination host and support raw IP addresses along with firewall objects.

-By default, all port forwards are available only for hosts inside the WAN.
+By default, all port forwards are available only for hosts inside the WAN, see :ref:`hairpin-section` to change such behavior.
-Check the :guilabel:`Enable hairpin NAT` option under the :guilabel:`Settings` page to make all port forwards available also from local networks.

 Example
 -------